jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ### Table creation

-???- info "Primary key considerations"
+???- tip "Primary key considerations"
     * Primary key can have one or more columns, all of them are not null
     * In Flink the keys can only be `NOT ENFORCED`
     * The PRIMARY KEY declaration partitions the table implicitly by the key column(s)